12 Amazing Health Benefits Of Lily Of The Valley

 Lily of the valley is known as a cardiac tonic.
 This herb is safer for the treatment of heart ailments of elderly people than digitalis or foxglove.
 It is combined with hawthorn and motherwort for these purposes.

 It also helps to treat valvular heart disease, cardiac debility, dropsy and congestive heart failure.
-The flavonoids present in the herb stimulate the arteries, help in dilation of blood.
+The flavonoidsi XA class of organic compounds that have antioxidant benefits and may help reduce inflammation and prevent diseases. present in the herb stimulate the arteries and help in the dilation of blood.
 Its diuretic properties help in lowering the blood pressure level.

-It is also useful in the treatment of arrhythmia as it increases the muscular action of the heart while at the same time slowing down and regulating the heartbeat rate.
+It is also useful in the treatment of arrhythmiai XIt is an irregular, abnormally rapid, or slow heartbeat, that happens when the electrical impulses in the heart don't function properly. as it increases the muscular action of the heart while at the same time slowing down and regulating the heartbeat rate.

 4. Mental Problems:

-Legends say that if a person puts the oil of lily of valley on his forehead, it would impart common sense into him!
+Legends say that if a person puts the oil of the lily of the valley on his forehead, it could impart common sense to him!
 Now, without being superstitious, we can safely say that the oil of this flower does help ease mental problems.
-The essential oil of lily of valley is used in aromatherapy to treat headaches, depression, and melancholy.
+The essential oil of lily of the valley is used in aromatherapy to treat headaches, depression, and melancholy.

 It can also be used to treat memory loss, apoplexy and epilepsy.
 It is used to strengthen the brain cells and improve the cognitive processes of the brain.